Building From Source: Development Container

 If you are already working with a Factory, you can instead download the source code for that factory with the following steps.

-Make and enter an installation directory for the LmP for your
+Make and enter an installation directory for the LmP using your

 <factory-name>